How Does a Steam Generator Work?

 Optional timers can also be used to limit the amount of time that steam is generated and to turn off the steam generator automatically.

-Despite the apparent simplicity of a steam generator, it is still important that it be installed professionally.
-If steam pressure builds up unexpectedly and cannot be released through a properly connected release valve, a very dangerous situation can result.
+Despite the apparent simplicity of a steam generator icon, it is still important that it be installed professionally.
+If steam pressure builds up unexpectedly and cannot be released through a properly connected release valve, a very dangerous situation can be the result.
 Usually, though, a licensed plumber can do the work for you properly and guarantee a safe steam bath.

 Home